 I will end the session with an open conversation with the audience.

-DARRAGH MCLOUGHLIN was born in Ireland in 1987 as the youngest of three siblings and son of two professional chefs.
-In the early stages of his life he had little exposure or interest in the arts until the age of 15 where he learned to juggle and started to dance.
-Upon finishing school in 2006 Darragh packed his bags for Berlin to attend a full time programme at the Jonglier Katakomben School of Juggling.
+Darragh McLoughlin was born in Ireland in 1987, the youngest of three siblings and son of two professional chefs.
+In the early stages of his life he had little exposure or interest in the arts until, at the age of fifteen, he learned to juggle and started to dance.
+After finishing school in 2006, Darragh packed his bags for Berlin to attend a full time programme at the Jonglier Katakomben School of Juggling.